jhyun0919/jhyun0919.github.io/_posts/Mathematics/2020-07-21-geometric meaning of hessian.md

 categories: [Research/Mathematics]
 tags: [Math, Linear Algebra, Mathematics]
 ---
-Starting with the definition of Hessian Matrix, this post will focus on the geometric meaning of Hessian matrix.
-Also, we will descuss about eigenvalues and eigenvector of Hessian, and introduce the application of Hessian.
+Starting with the definition of the Hessian Matrix, this post will focus on the geometric meaning of the Hessian matrix.
+Also, we will discuss the eigenvalues and eigenvectors of Hessian and introduce the application of Hessian.

 This post was written with reference to the following materials.
 - [Donghoon Yeo's blog posting](https://angeloyeo.github.io/2020/06/17/Hessian.html)